stonet-research/icpe24_io_scheduler_study_artifact/README.md

 make -C ./build -j$(nproc)
 ```

-The binary file is located in ~/local/bpftrace/build/src/bpftrace
+The binary file is located in //bpftrace/build/src/bpftrace, this path is needed with the --bpftrace option.

 ### Install perf